swseighman/JMS-OCI/README.md

-# Installing the Java Management Service Agent on Linux
+# Installing the Java Management Service Agent

+Java Management Service offers a single pane of glass to manage Java deployments across the enterprise.
+Java Management Service will provide continuous insight based on telemetry data from the JVM to analyze security, performance, compliance, and efficiency metrics.

+In this example, we'll install a management agent on your host (Linux or Windows) and configure the JMS plugin.

+#### Linux Installation Instructions
 First, download the Management Agent.

 Login to your JMS instance, from the hamburger choose **Observability & Management** -> **Java Management**.